1,000+ Opportunities

 For more information, please contact Scott Maslansky, CDFA Director of Clean Energy Finance, at 603-226-2170, or email smaslansky@nhcdfa. org .

-Based on current listing details, eligibility includes: New Hampshire agricultural producers and rural small businesses seeking comprehensive energy audits Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: New Hampshire agricultural producers and rural small businesses seeking comprehensive energy audits to reduce operating costs and energy consumption.
+Confirm the full requirements in the official notice before applying.